Moab travel guide

 Provisions and Supplies

 Moonflower Community Cooperative (39 E 100 N) is the local co-op: organic produce, bulk foods, local items, and a deli counter with prepared foods — the best option for healthy grab-and-go items before a day in the parks.
+The bulk section is well-stocked for backpackers and river trippers looking to assemble their own trail food.

 Practical Notes